YFPW/Pacman/README.md

 Video link: https://youtu.be/74mcu3HC3MQ

 ## Introduction
-In this project, we implement the Pacman agents by using three approaches, Weighted $`A^{*}`$, Monte-Carlo Tree Search and Deep Q-learning.
+In this project, we implement the Pacman agents by using three approaches, Weighted $A^{*}$, Monte-Carlo Tree Search and Deep Q-learning.
 The implementations will be introduced and there is a comparison at the last section of this wiki.

 ## Implementation
 Heuristic Search: myTeam.py